mikeflynn/thatmikeflynn.com-archive/_posts/2022-01-25-devs-and-keyboard-maestro.md

 Keyboard Maestro gives you the ability to group macros in to folders.
 Some folders can be set specifically for a single application, other group folders can be set to only be active on one or more computers.
 It’s really helpful and allows you to share some scripts and not share others.

-Another benefit of everything being in one place is that, like code, you can see very clearly where a macro could be broken apart and used as the base subroutine for several macros which allows you to create a lot less bash/javascript/clicks.
+Like having all your code in a single repo, another benefit of having all the automation scripts in one place is that you can see very clearly where a macro could be broken apart and used as the base subroutine for several macros which allows you to create a lot less bash/javascript/clicks.

 ### Chasing UX Automation